Sujit-O/pykg2vec/README.md

 * **pykg2vec/utils**: This folder consists of modules providing various utilities, such as data preparation, data visualization, and evaluation of the algorithms, data generators, baynesian optimizer.
 * **pykg2vec/example**: This folder consists of example codes that can be used to run individual modules or run all the modules at once or tune the model.

-The figure below illustrates the current overall architecture.
 ![](https://github.com/Sujit-O/pykg2vec/blob/master/figures/pykg2vec_structure.png?raw=true)

 # To Get Started